Tingli98/mapreduce-py/readme.md

 # Mapreduce programming with Python

-This is a Python projects that contains two MapReduce applications:
+This is a Python projects that contains four MapReduce applications:
     - Word Count
     - Flights By Carriers
+    -Flights by Destination
+    -Flight by Origin

 ## Assumption